parametric-svg/tutorial/Readme.md

 nothing happened?

 No worries.
-Inkscape can’t evaluate parametric attributes yet – it’s quite a new idea.
+Inkscape doesn’t understand parametric attributes yet – it’s quite a new idea.
 In the next section we’ll learn how to use a web-based editor to pass variables to our parametric graphic and render the thing.

 You may have noticed that by adding the `parametric:` prefix we created a new attribute.
 The original `r` attribute we had selected stayed how it was – Inkscape didn’t replace it.
 We wouldn’t want that – the plain old `r` attribute is our fallback value.
 It will be used by Inkscape and other SVG viewers which don’t understand the *parametric.svg* format.